yuval/yuvalmerhav.com/content/posts/2024-10-20-prompting.md

 Self-Refine is all about the LLM giving itself feedback.
 Here's the gist:

-1. Write first draft
+1. Write first solution
 2. Review own work
 3. Apply feedback
-4. Create better version
+4. Create better solution (based on the original problem, with all previous solutions and their feedback included in the refined-prompt)
 5. Repeat if needed

 One model does it all.
 The key is a feedback prompt with instructions and examples to guide the feedback.
 Essentially, this method automates the iterative prompt refinement typically performed manually by users.